BlackHershey/4dfp-docs/docs/tools.rst

 -@<val>			specify endianness for output, b or B for big, l or L for little
 ============	================================================================

-N.B.:	exactly one of -4 or -n must be specified
+N.B.:	exactly one of -4 or -n must be specified |br|

-N.B.:	".4dfp.ifh" or ".nii" are appended to filenames specified without extension
+N.B.:	".4dfp.ifh" or ".nii" are appended to filenames specified without extension |br|

-N.B.:	option -N has effect only on converting nii->4dfp
+N.B.:	option -N has effect only on converting nii->4dfp |br|
 N.B.:	option -T has effect only on converting 4dfp->nii